 Learn how to make delicious Halloween bat cookies with this simple shortbread recipe!
 Features mini Reese’s cups and cute edible eyes.
 The whole family can participate in the baking of this treat recipe.

 We are a cookie making family!
 My mother is the one who drives it, because she’s a bit of a cookie monster, and she loves baking during the holidays.
 When I saw the whole family gets involved, I mean the entire family.

 My niece turned nine this past summer and now it’s time for her to start baking with us this holiday season as well.
-We were looking at Halloween treat ideas and were excited to try these Reese’s Chocolate Bat Cookies for the holiday!
+We were looking at Halloween treat ideas as well as some holiday cookies, and were excited to try these Reese’s chocolate bat cookies!

 These Reese’s bats are SO easy to make and I love that kids can help!
 They can assist in mixing the ingredients and of course will love to apply the icing and little faces at the end.

 The only change we made from the original recipe is that we made our own Royal Icing and applied that to decorate since that’s what we love.
 But isn’t that the point of Halloween cookie ideas?
 You make them your own!

 - 1 ¾ cup all purpose flour

 - 1 ½ sticks unsalted butter, softened at room temperature

 - 1 cup Dixie Crystals Extra Fine Granulated Sugar